 Right winger Tommy Wingels benefited from the hard work of his San Jose linemates to enjoy the first two-goal game of his career.
-Left winger Patrick Marleau, playing alongside Wingels and center Logan Couture on a line that gave Tampa Bay fits, contributed one goal and two assists while Couture collected a career-high three assists.
+Left winger Patrick Marleau, playing alongside Wingels and center Logan Couture on a line that gave Tampa Bay fits, contributed one goal and two assists, while Couture collected a career-high three assists.

 Right winger Brent Burns scored his fifth goal of the season in his return to San Jose's lineup for the first time in 14 games.
-And defenseman Brad Stuart scored his second goal of the season.
+Sharks defenseman Brad Stuart scored his second goal of the season.

-That was plenty of offense to support goaltender Antti Niemi, who stopped 36 of 37 shots for his 11th win.
+San Jose (14-3-5) got plenty of offense to support goaltender Antti Niemi, who stopped 36 of 37 shots for his 11th win.

 The Sharks scored the only goal of the second period when Wingels connected for his career-high seventh at 11:47 to make it 3-0.
 Marleau fed the suburban Chicago native with a feed from behind the goal.

-Marleau narrowly missed when his long slapper with one minute remaining in the period rang off the goalpost.
+Marleau narrowly missed with one minute remaining in the period when his long slapper rang off the goalpost.
 Marleau did not miss at 4:42 of the third, however, making it 5-0 when he slipped a backhand shot past Tampa Bay goalie Anders Lindback after fanning on a forehand in front.

-Marleau's 11th goal of the season came just 19 seconds after Burns was credited with a goal at 4:23, a slap shot from defenseman Scott Hannan that ricocheted off of both center Joe Thornton and Burns in front.
+Marleau's 11th goal of the season came just 19 seconds after Burns was credited with a goal at 4:23, a slap shot from defenseman Scott Hannan that ricocheted off of both Thornton and Burns in front.

 The Sharks took a 2-0 lead into the first intermission, a period that featured Niemi making a number of key saves until his team could get its legs following three idle days.